vendethiel/Formatter-Align/README.md

 Options:

-- padding-from: The space at the beginning of a column.
+- `padding-from`: The space at the beginning of a column.
-- padding-to: The space at the end of a column.
+- `padding-to`: The space at the end of a column.